heptarch/heptarch.github.io/projects.md

 years, I would bet on seeing more MAMAA employees on the honour rolls.

 But I wouldn't bet on too many more.
-The simple reason is that Turing awards are not a good investment, and these companies excel at making money.
-Research is good, but only if it furthers that aim, and for better or worse, Big Tech knows there's money in fundamental algorithms research, but more money in strategic deployment, marketing, and product integration.
-That's why Alphabet is making massive cuts to places like `X` but not Google's cloud support team.
+The simple reason is that Turing awards are not a good investment.
+These companies excel at making money, and for better or worse, Big Tech knows that while there's money in fundamental algorithms research, there's far more in strategic deployment, marketing, and product integration.
+That's why Alphabet is making massive cuts to places like `X`, and DeepMind is turning from a place for fundamental research to a generative AI pipeline.

 At Bell Labs, Kelly made sure the theorists were in contact with the experimentalists by literally building their offices next to each other.